Skip to content

 Excess Financing Costs

-Inefficient working capital means the company might be borrowing more on credit lines or holding less cash reserves, incurring interest costs or liquidity risk
+Ultimately, inefficient working capital means the company might be borrowing more on credit lines or holding less cash reserves, incurring interest costs or liquidity risk.
+If you're not actively analyzing and managing these metrics, you could be paying unnecessary financing costs.

 Granular Drill-Downs